‘Survivor: Game Changers’ Spoilers: Who Reportedly Does Well On Season 34?

 If the Survivor spoilers and rumors pointing toward a final three of Sarah Lacina, Brad Culpepper, and Troyzan Robertson do pan out to be correct, fans may be moaning and groaning quite a bit.
 However, it is too soon to know for certain how accurate all of this is and the first few episodes of Season 34 should give a pretty good indication of whether or not the speculation has been hitting the mark.
 If those are the castaways who make it to the final Game Changers Tribal Council, could Sarah be crowned the winner over Brad and Troyzan as some speculation hints?

-Host Jeff Probst teased a few mild Survivor spoilers via TV Guide where he noted that this season is tough, tense, and brutal and there are some twists and turns on the way.
-Tie votes will be handled differently in Game Changers and the show is shaking things up regarding the immunity idols.
+Host Jeff Probst teased a few mild Survivor spoilers via TV Guide, where he noted that this season is tough, tense, and brutal, and there are some twists and turns on the way.
+Tie votes will be handled differently in Game Changers, and the show is shaking things up regarding the immunity idols.
 Probst mentions alliances between both Tony and Sandra as well as Cirie and Ozzy as ones to watch, and he points toward Brad, Sierra, Michaela, and a few others as ones to keep an eye on throughout Game Changers.

 Will the swirling Survivor spoilers regarding Game Changers Season 34 pan out to be accurate or completely off-base?
 The competition to outwit, outlast and outplay begins again on CBS on Wednesday, March 8, and it sounds as if this one will be a doozy.